Who We Are

 570-943-3411 x105 or x110 or firstname.lastname@example.org

-David is responsible for all Sanctuary GIS mapping projects and has single handedly entered 283,000 'locational fixes' that make up the findings from our long-term New World vulture research.
-He also conducts stewardship and monitoring programs, helps to conduct the annual count, and to train interns, particularly in wingtagging techniques and the use of mapping software.
-David is talented birder-by-ear and skilled naturalist who can be found out and about, working to complete the breeding bird, butterfliy and other annual surveys on the Sanctuary.
+David is responsible for all Sanctuary GIS mapping projects and has single-handedly entered more than 300,000 'location fixes' that make up the findings of our long-term New World vulture research.
+He also conducts stewardship and monitoring programs, helps in conducting the annual count, and trains interns, particularly in wingtagging techniques and the use of mapping software.
+David is talented birder-by-ear and skilled naturalist who can be found out and about, working to complete the breeding bird, butterfly, and other annual surveys on the Sanctuary.

 An award-winning brewer, David is our resident beer connoisseur, and enjoys working with his hunting dogs and being outdoors.
 He resides in Orwigsburg with his wife Patti.